-It is possible to have all magnetic sensors enabled at the same time by having their respective pulse input set to MagSensor MultiPWM
+It is possible to have all sensors enabled at the same time by having their respective pulse input configured accordingly.

-When more than one pulse input is configured that way, the sensor data is accessible using the ?MGD, ?MGT, ?MGM and ?MGY queries as follows, where x is the pulse input number (1, 2, 3 etc.).
+When more than one pulse input is configured that way, the sensor data is accessible using the ?MGD, ?MGT, ?MGM, ?MGY or ?FLW queries as follows, where x is the pulse input number (1, 2, 3 etc.).